-Movie proposals aren’t usually the way things happen in real life, but it does tend to make them memorable.
-Here we take a look at 10 of the best movie wedding proposals.
+Movie proposals aren’t usually how things happen in real life, but they tend to make them memorable.
+Here, we take a look at 10 of the best movie wedding proposals.

 When Harry Met Sally

 Ask anybody about the most memorable scene in When Harry Met Sally, and they’ll probably mention the diner orgasm scene, but the finale where Harry rushes to find Sally after he realizes he’s in love with her is a fantastic moment.
 The line he delivers – “When you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible” might sound a little cheesy all these years later, but it still doesn’t stop people reaching for the Kleenex as the words are being spoken.